Waikato/kiwiwords/docs/rmt_corpus.md

 ```
 python json_to_tsv.py
 ```
 This script will produce a file called `rmt-corpus-final.csv`, which you can then open in a spreadsheet application.
-Tweets are formatted consistently (special characters are removed, any HTML is decoded, and user mentions and links are standardised).
+Tweet text is formatted consistently (special characters are removed, any HTML is decoded, and user mentions and links are standardised).
 The tweets are also supplemented with metadata from the original `rmt-corpus-v1.csv` file.
 A description of the variables in each of the CSV files is given below.

 ### Data Description: rmt-corpus-v1.csv